US seniors fulfill dreams, fight depression with virtual reality

 With her goggles still on, Silva moved her hand gently through the air, caressing non-existent dolphins.

-"It takes you to another world, it really calms you down," she explained.
+"It takes you to another world, it really calms you down," she said.

 "It's so wonderful!"